24 Signs of Declining Health in Elderly Loved Ones

 Due to memory loss, older adults may accidentally skip or double up on medication dosages as their cognition declines.
 This can have serious negative effects on their health, so it’s of paramount importance to track their medications and make sure they are taking the right dosage at the right time of day.

-Making everyday changes, such as switching from traditional to adaptive clothing, can help your elderly loved ones to maintain independence even if they have declining health.
-Silverts adaptive clothing makes a great gift for nursing home residents and other elderly people in your life.
+Making everyday changes, such as switching from traditional to adaptive clothing, can help your elderly loved ones to maintain independence in their daily life even if they have declining health.
+Silverts adaptive clothing makes a great gift for nursing home residents, a practical gift for people with dementia, and a well-rounded option for any other elderly people in your life.
 All orders ship free within the contiguous United States and come with a 60-day return policy so you can shop online with peace of mind.

 Image Credits